mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

 The list at the bottom shows the Android and iOS applications that you have configured for your Firebase project.
 Select the Android application and click **google-services.json**.
 Then click the iOS application and click **GoogleService-Info.plist**.
 Store both files in a secure location.
 You will need these when building your mobile application.

-{{% alert type="warning" %}} Only create an iOS application in your Firebase project when you plan on using FCM for sending push notifications to iOS devices.
-If you plan on keeping using APNS to send push notifications to iOS devices, you don't have to create an iOS application in your Firebase project, and you don't have to download a *GoogleService-Info.plist* config file. {{% /alert %}}
+{{% alert type="warning" %}}
+Only create an iOS application in your Firebase project when you plan on using FCM for sending push notifications to iOS devices.
+If you plan on keeping using APNS to send push notifications to iOS devices, you do not have to create an iOS application in your Firebase project, and you do not have to download a *GoogleService-Info.plist* config file.
+{{% /alert %}}

-## 7 Building your mobile application
+## 7 Building Your Mobile Application

 If your app supports push notifications, you are now required to set up a Firebase account for your app and include Google service description files (*google-services.json* and *GoogleService-Info.plist*) in your hybrid app.

 As a result of this, Mendix hybrid apps that employ push notifications can no longer be built directly using the Phonegap Build flow in the Mendix Developer Portal.
 Instead, you will need to prepare the hybrid app package locally.
 You can use the generated hybrid app package to build your Android and iOS apps locally, or upload them to Phonegap Build manually.

 To build the hybrid app package, follow these steps:

 1. Open your app in the Developer Portal and under **DEPLOY** in the left sidebar menu, click **Mobile App**.
-2. Make sure the **Push Notifications** permission is checked, inder **Permissions**.
+2. Make sure the **Push Notifications** permission is checked under **Permissions**.
 3. Click **Publish for Mobile App Stores**:

     ![](attachments/implement-sso/download-hybrid-app-package-step1.png)